High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Think of weight lifting like practice; you don't get better at anything without practicing it.
 Your muscle fibers (and nervous system) need to be stimulated with the appropriate amount of weight and rep ranges to adapt, grow, and contract more forcefully.

-So, let's take a deeper look at what science shows about using different rep ranges for increasing strength and muscle fiber size.
+So, let's examine the science behind using different rep ranges to increase strength and muscle fiber size.

-Well, a lot, frankly.
-For one, increasing maximal muscular strength is a foundation for long-term muscle growth.
-It's no coincidence that strength athletes like competitive powerlifters and strongmen generally have an appreciable amount of muscle mass.
+It's no coincidence that strength athletes, like competitive powerlifters and strongmen/strongwomen, generally have an appreciable amount of muscle mass.

 Heavy Weights for Low Reps vs. Light Weights for High Reps

-Yet, it's not proper to rule out the benefits of performing sets of high-reps with light weight.
+Yet, we can't overlook the merits of light-weight, high-rep training.
 Focusing purely on strength-building rep ranges (e.g. sets of 1-4 reps with heavy weights) is unlikely to provide the necessary muscle fiber stimulation for robust growth.

 Why is that, you ask?